-Even in the highly liberal Western culture, women are commonly subjected to ‘slut-shaming’.
+Even in the highly liberal Western culture, women are commonly subjected to shaming.

-In all cultures, women are taught that sexual inexperience and purity is a virtue that makes them more valuable.
+In some cultures, women are taught that sexual inexperience and purity is a virtue that makes them more valuable.

 This can lead some women to experience shame for expressing any element of their sexuality.

-Pornography is an unrealistic portrayal of sex.
-Sadly, more men and women are accessing porn when they’re too inexperienced to understand this.
-This can create unrealistic expectations and feelings of shame surrounding their bodies or being “bad at sex”.
-It causes people to associate sex as a performance solely for pleasure, rather an act of intimacy between two lovers.
+Explicit movies are unrealistic portrayals of sex.
+Sadly, more men and women consume such material over the internet when they’re too inexperienced to understand this.
+This can create unrealistic expectations and feelings of shame surrounding their bodies or being not good at sex.
+It causes people to associate sex as a performance solely for pleasure, rather than an act of intimacy between two lovers.

 Maybe people become insecure about their genitals or other parts of their bodies.
-Perhaps they become ashamed of not wanting to engage in the extreme sexual activity that porn normalises.
+Perhaps they become ashamed of not wanting to engage in the extreme sexual activity that movies normalize.

-These thoughts can lead to performance anxiety, sexual dysfunction or other sexual problems.
+These thoughts can lead to performance anxiety, dysfunction, or other problems.

 Sexual Shame: Sexual Orientation And Kinks